apache/airflow/contributing-docs/testing/unit_tests.rst

   ``virtualenv_operator`` and ``external_python_operator`` test markers that the tests are marked with.
 * ``WWW`` - Tests for the Airflow webserver (www folder)
 * ``Providers`` - Tests for all Providers of Airflow (providers folder)
-* ``PlainAsserts`` - tests that require disabling ``assert-rewrite`` feature of Pytest (usually because a buggy/complex implementation of an imported library) (``plain_asserts`` marker)
 * ``Other`` - all other tests remaining after the above tests are selected

-There are also Virtualenv/ExternalPython operator test types that are excluded from ``Operators`` test type and run as separate test types.
-Those are :

-* ``PythonVenv`` - tests for PythonVirtualenvOperator - selected directly as TestPythonVirtualenvOperator
-* ``BranchPythonVenv`` - tests for BranchPythonVirtualenvOperator - selected directly as TestBranchPythonVirtualenvOperator
-* ``ExternalPython`` - tests for ExternalPythonOperator - selected directly as TestExternalPythonOperator
-* ``BranchExternalPython`` - tests for BranchExternalPythonOperator - selected directly as TestBranchExternalPythonOperator

 We have also tests that run "all" tests (so they do not look at the folder, but at the ``pytest`` markers the tests are marked with to run with some filters applied.